 Please note that students who have a felony conviction may not be successful in obtaining a teaching position and therefore would not be able to fulfill the required teaching service.

 Eligible students must be enrolled in one of the following approved education programs:

 Undergrad students must score above the 75th percentile on an admissions entrance test (e.g., ACT, SAT) or have a cumulative GPA of at least 3.25 GPA (high school GPA for first-year undergrads, college GPA for continuing and transfer students).

 - M.A. in Teaching

 Graduate students must be pursuing a master’s degree to be eligible (licensure-only students are not eligible).
-Graduate students who are not current teachers must have a cumulative GPA of at least 3.25 from their most recent schooling, however, students who are current teachers or who are retiring and have expertise in a subject where there is a shortage of teachers have no GPA requirement.
+Graduate students who are not current teachers must have a cumulative GPA of at least 3.25 from their most recent schooling; however, students who are current teachers or who are retiring and have expertise in a subject in which there is a shortage of teachers have no GPA requirement.

 Failure to Complete Teaching Service

 If you don’t complete the required teaching service or other requirements, your grant will convert to a Direct Unsubsidized Loan.
 The loan must be repaid in full, with interest (accrued from the date of each grant disbursement), to the Department of Education.
 Once a TEACH Grant is converted to a loan, it cannot be converted back to a grant.

 After graduating or withdrawing from school, students must complete online TEACH Exit Counseling through the U.S. Department of Education on the National Student Loan Data System (NSLDS).